PicNet/Centazio/src/readme.md

 # Todo
-- major refactor required to support bi-directional entities.
-Need to remove the concept of IntraMap and instead have a table that has CoreType, CoreId, ExternalObj, ExternalId, with additional metadata columns.
-This will allow one core entity to reside and get updates for all external systems.
-This is a considerable change
 - add unit tests to check bi-directional bounce back protection using checksums
 - set up azure devops testing pipeline (agent is ready)
 - self-hosted runner
 - use simulation to refine logging use Debug for all minor and info for critical tracing details (such as used with DevelDebug.WriteLine)

 # Developer Guidelines: